peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object is not a map or an array.

 ### get

     public CBORObject get(int index)

 Gets the value of a CBOR object by integer index in this array or by integer key in this map.

 **Parameters:**

 * <code>index</code> - Index starting at 0 of the element, or the integer key to this map.
-(If this is a map, the given index can be any 32-bit signed integer, even a negative one.).
+(If this is a map, the specified index can be any 32-bit signed integer, even a negative one.).

 **Returns:**

 * The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the given key doesn't exist (but this behavior may change to throwing an exception in version 5.0 or later).
+If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the specified key doesn't exist (but this behavior may change to throwing an exception in version 5.0 or later).

 **Throws:**